alife-data-standards/converters-avida/README.md

 This repository contains tools for converting from default Avida output formats to the [ALife standard data formats](https://github.com/alife-data-standards/alife-data-standards).

+## Example Data

+Find some example Avida data and the converted standard form of that data in [./example_data/](./example_data/).
+The `.spop` files are Avida population files (default Avida output files).
+They

 ## Phylogeny/Lineage Converter

 At the moment, there's only a Python implementation available.